Camp Goodtimes Programs

 On-site medical staff consists of four to five pediatric cancer nurses and oncologists primarily from Seattle Children's and Mary Bridge hospitals.
 Many of the volunteer counselors are former pediatric cancer patients, siblings, or work in a healthcare related field and are sensitive to the emotional needs of campers.

 Hey Goodtimes family!
 Grab your calendar, open your calendar apps, send a carrier pigeon to your publicist, because you're going to want to make note!
-We'll be back at Camp Burton and in the San Juans in 2015!
+We'll be back at Camp Burton in 2017!

 The Goodtimes Project Board of Directors